10 Essential Watering Tips to Keep Your Landscape Alive

 Soaker hoses are one of the most efficient ways to water beds and shrubs.

-• Run time: 45 to 90 minutes, once per week
+• Run time: 45 to 90 minutes, two to three times per week

 Lay the hose around the plant, keeping it a few inches away from stems, and let it slowly do the work.